 Each nation’s activities are run by the students for the students, and anyone can choose to be actively involved.
 In addition to working at the bar, serving food, or cooking, many nations encourage you to come up with your own suggestions for events and things to do.
 You might like to start a dance class or hold a fashion show.

-If you are active in the work of a nation, you can get a KK card that gives you and a guest free entry to all nations for traditional nation events and activities.
+If you are active in the work of a nation, you can get a KK card.
+A KK card gives you and a guest free entry to all nations for traditional nation events and activities.
 For many students, the nations are just a place to hang out, have fun, and take a break from their studies.

 - First Curator: Also referred to as 1Q, the top representative of all the nations with overall responsibility for them.
 Similar to a chairperson.